-Please note that the legislation surrounding what information is disclosed in an Enhanced and Standard DBS certificate changed on 28 November 2020 and as a result, an employer may not receive full details of a candidate's criminal history due to the changes to filtering.
+Please note that the legislation surrounding what information is disclosed in an Enhanced and Standard DBS certificate changed on 28th November 2020 as a result of which an employer may not receive full details of a candidate's criminal history due to changes to filtering.

-However, in accordance with safeguarding, an employer is still legally entitled to ask shortlisted candidates to disclose their criminal history, however this no longer includes final warnings, cautions, and reprimands.
-Further guidance on this can be found in the NACRO guidance here.
+In accordance with safeguarding, an employer is still legally entitled to ask shortlisted candidates to disclose their criminal history.
+However, this no longer includes final warnings, cautions, and reprimands.
+Further guidance on this can be found in the NACRO guidance

-In addition, applicants must be able to demonstrate that they have obtained any academic or vocational qualification required for the position and claimed in their application form.
+In addition, candidates must be able to demonstrate that they have obtained any academic or vocational qualification required for the position and claimed in their application form.

-5.2 Fitness to undertake the role
+5.3 Fitness to undertake the role